Xalalau/GMod-Lua-Error-API/README.md

 ## Why would I want this API instead of building my own?

-One of the reasons it took Rubat 10 years to release the GM:OnLuaError is because this hook can cause serious problems in the game if we don't know how to deal with it.
+The biggest problem with using this hook is that it can be called multiple times per frame, so we can't write slow code inside it...

-For example, we cannot generate errors within GM:OnLuaError, otherwise we will create a loop (for obvious reasons).
-We also cannot have slow code in this location, because sometimes it can be called multiple times per frame.
+Given this, I carefully wrote my API not only to be reloadable, accessible and error-proofed, but to run as fast as I can make it!

-So, I wrote my API very carefully to make it reloadable, accessible, error-proofed and as fast as I can make it!
 And what guarantees the quality is that I already use this code with hundreds of thousands of players.
 It works.

 Enjoy!